Code-Institute-Submissions/JDygard-dominant_chaos_JanResub/README.md

 ![alt text](assets/images/readme/figma-character.jpg)

 ### About page
-- Info about meeeeeeeee
+- Info about the game and the developer

 ### Library page
 - Contains learning materials pertinent to playing the game, and maybe information about coming updates and additions.

-## dump to turn queue

 # Current Features
 The actual development of the game went roughly according to the plans outlined above.
 I will go through the plan above and show how each part was implemented, and document the deviations.
 Note that these features are delved into in much more detail in the testing documentation.